szabgab/slides/python-programming/iterators.md

 We can create a iterator using a class.
 We are required to implement the `__iter__` method that returns the iterator object and the `__next__` method that returns the next element in our iteration.
 We can indicated that the iteration was exhaused by raising a `StopIteration` exception.

+The instance-object that is created from this class-object is the iterator, not the class-object itself!
 {/aside}